pszer/Logic/README.md

 update function 99.9% guaranteed.
 The update function is called every frame.
 The render function is called when the component is being rendered, allowing for custom rendering (if a render function is set, the components image will NOT be drawn, only its nodes).
+The arguments given are the rendering context, an array to the current loaded textures and how many textures are loaded.
 The click function is called when a component is left clicked, the second argument is the STATE, -1 for inital left button click frame, 0 for when it's held and 1 for the button up frame.
 The last argument is how long the button has been held for.